Prince Edward Islands: Geography and geology

 There are a few offshore rocks along the northern coast of Prince Edward Island, like Ship Rock 100 m north of northernmost point, and Ross Rocks 500 m from the shore.
 Boot Rock is about 500 m off the northern coast of Marion Island.

 Both islands are of volcanic origin.
 Marion Island is one of the peaks of a large underwater shield volcano that rises some 5000 m from the sea floor to the top of Mascarin Peak.
 The volcano is active, with eruptions having occurred between 1980 and 2004.
+While Prince Edward Island may have erupted within the last 10 thousand years.

 Climate

 Despite being located inside the south temperate zone at 46 degrees latitude, the islands have a tundra climate.
 They lie directly in the path of eastward-moving depressions all year round and this gives them an unusually cool and windy climate.
 Strong regional winds, known as the roaring forties, blow almost every day of the year, and the prevailing wind direction is north-westerly.
 Annual rainfall averages from 2400 mm up to over 3000 mm on Mascarin Peak.
 In spite of its very chilly climate it is located closer to the equator than mild northern hemisphere climates such as Paris and Seattle and only one degree farther south than fellow southern hemisphere climates such as Comodoro Rivadavia in Argentina and Alexandra in New Zealand.
 Many climates on lower latitudes in the Northern hemisphere have far colder winters than Prince Edward Islands due to the islands' maritime moderation, even though temperatures in summer are much cooler than those normally found in maritime climates.

 The islands are among the cloudiest places in the world; about 1300 hours a year of sunshine occur on the sheltered eastern side of Marion Island, but only around 800 hours occur away from the coast on the wet western sides of Marion and Prince Edward Islands.

 Summer and winter have fairly similar climates with cold winds and threat of snow or frost at any time of the year.
 However, the mean temperature in February (midsummer) is 7.7 °C and in August (midwinter) it is 3.9 °C.